 The Schoology environment provides a secure, closed environment in which teachers, parents and students can interact and communicate about day-to-day school activities via an easy-to-use social media style interface.
-All parents and students are provided with their own individual VLE accounts.
-The VLE is an international product from Schoology.
+All parents and students are provided with their own individual Schoology accounts.
 It can be accessed on any web browser and a mobile app is available for iOS and Android devices.

 Learning materials, class updates, due dates and more are shared through the Schoology environment.
 Students and parents can also use Schoology to communicate with teachers and vice versa.
 The Schoology environment is an integral part of learning and communication at ISZL and it is therefore important that all families are connected to and regularly use it.

 If parents or students have questions regarding the Schoology environment, they should enquire with their homeroom or subject teacher.